MEET YOUR NEW THERAPIST IN BOCA RATON

 Throughout this time, Jessica S. Campbell, LCSW has chosen to continue her education by taking hundreds of hours of additional courses in the neurobiology of trauma, maternal mental health, abuse recovery, child development, relationship, and communication

 FREQUENTLY ASKED QUESTIONS

 How do I know if I need therapy?

 We all feel anger, sadness and fear at times – that’s part of the human experience.
 But if those emotions become so intense that they start to impact your daily activities or if you often find that you feel overwhelmed by daily stress, therapy may be able to offer you some solutions.
 Additionally, if you find that you often feel tired, with low motivation, or have stopped doing the activities you previously enjoyed, finding new strategies with a therapist could be helpful.
 Further, if you are getting negative feedback at work, feel like your closest relationships are becoming strained or that friends are pulling away from you, you may benefit from talking to a professional.
-Jessica S. Campbell, LCSW has more than a decade of experience helping guide people in these and many other situations towards a more balanced lifestyle with a greater sense of wellness and enjoyment of life.
+Jessica S. Campbell, LCSW has more than 15 years of experience helping guide people in these and many other situations towards a more balanced lifestyle with a greater sense of wellness and enjoyment of life.

 How can therapy help me?

 There are certainly benefits to having a place of unconditional positive regard to vent your feelings about difficult life situations.
 Therapy has the added benefit of the objectivity, skill and training of the therapist.
 Jessica S Campbell, LCSW can help you build new coping skills, enhance your communication techniques, assist you in identifying negative patterns in your life and adjust your focus in order to move forward and make gains towards attaining your goals.
 But, therapy is not just talking about your troubles – Jessica will help you work towards creative solutions that rise to meet the needs of your unique life so that you can reach the goals you set for yourself.